Tag: Royston Smith

 Royston Smith – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what steps he plans to take to ensure that seven-day GP services are provided in Southampton.
+To ask the Secretary of State for Health, what steps he plans to take to allow community pharmacies to care for patients with long-term health conditions through (a) medical reviews and (b) other assistance with that condition.

 Alistair Burt